fillie/laravel-example/README.md

 **Option 2 - Into the Image**

-First, using a new terminal window, lookup all running docker processes:
+First, using a new terminal window, lookup all running docker contaisner:

 ```
 docker ps
 ```

-From here, you should copy the Container ID of the web server process which is running, and use the following command, substituting in your ID:
+From here, you should copy the Container ID of the php-fpm (app) process which is running, and use the following command, substituting in your ID:

 ```
 docker exec -it <YOUR_CONTAINER_ID> bash